Oghma-Infinium/Vagabond-Remastered/Documentation/GAMEPLAY.md

 # Content Additions and Improvements

 Vagabond Remastered comes with several new quest mods and expansions for several vanilla quests or quest lines.
-These content additions and improvements will expand on the game, offering new adventures, routes, and companions to explore and engage with!
+These content additions and improvements will expand on the game, offering new adventures to explore and engage with!

 ## New Quests